aiformankind/lets-stop-wildfires-hackathon/README.md

 **To participate in the hackathon: Register [here](https://forms.gle/Rtedxr1rT9HHJogm6)**

-Last day to register is Jan 31, 2020.
+Last day to register is Feb 8, 2020.

 #### Contact Us
 If you have any questions, please feel free to